MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-operationalize-analytics.md

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization who can then, in turn, consume the analytics.
 Microsoft R Server provides the operationalizing tools to deploy R analytics inside web, desktop, mobile, and dashboard applications as well as backend systems.
 R Server turns your R scripts into analytics web services, so R code can be easily executed by applications running on a secure server.

-An operationalized R Server offers the ability to host and bundle R analytics into web services with minimal code changes.
-R Server accepts interactive commands through [mrsdeploy functions](mrsdeploy/mrsdeploy.md) for remote execution and web service deployment.
-Data scientists can use `mrsdeploy` functions  on the command line.
-Application developers can write code to instrument equivalent operations and integrate web services into their applications using [easy-to-consume Swagger-based APIs](operationalize/api.md) in any programming language.

-You can configure R Server to operationalize analytics [on a single machine](operationalize/configuration-initial.md#onebox).
-It can also be [scaled](operationalize/configure-enterprise.md) for business-critical applications with multiple web and compute nodes on clustered servers for load balancing.
-This gives you the ability to pipeline data streams that are subsequently transformed, analyzed, and visualized into an R analytics web service.

-In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
-Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
-Web nodes can be scaled out using Windows network load balancing.
-R Server also supports production-grade workloads and seamless integration with popular [enterprise security solutions](operationalize/security.md).

-For more information and next steps, see the articles on [the introduction to operationalizing analytics](operationalize/about.md) and [configuring R Server to operationalize](operationalize/admin-get-started.md).

-> [!NOTE]
-> In this context, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
-The ability to use R Server to operationalize analytics is available in many, but not all, of the supported platforms.
-For the most up-to-date list, see [supported R Server platforms](rserver-install-supported-platforms.md).

 ## Solving Long Development Lifecycles